infinum/frontend-handbook/Angular/Angular guidelines and best practices/Core libraries, configuration and tools.md

 ## Creating new modules

 Use `ng g m MyModule` to create a new module.
 Note that there are almost no use cases for modules anymore, and all your components should be standalone if you are using Angular version 15 or higher.
-One of the remaining use cases for modules is when you have a group of components that are meant to be used together.
-In such cases, you can create a module to export them.
-This way, to use those components, you only need one import instead of multiple.

 ## Creating new components